Amitgm/sasya-chikitsa/RAG/README.md

-The following folder contains 3 files
+Project Notebooks

+This repository contains three Jupyter notebooks that demonstrate data preprocessing, embedding creation, and Retrieval-Augmented Generation (RAG) using Groq API and Hugging Face models.

+📂 Files Overview
-1) Embedding_creation.ipynb
+1. Embedding_creation.ipynb

+Handles preprocessing of cleaned data.

+Creates embeddings and inserts chunks into the Chroma vector database for later retrieval.

-2) Rag_with_groq.ipynb
+2. Rag_with_groq.ipynb
-3) Rag_huggingface.ipynb

-Embedding_Creation.ipynb:
-contains code for further data preprocessing of cleaned data, ready to be inserted  and chunk insertion into the vector db

-Rag_with_groq.ipynb:
+Runs RAG using the Groq API.

+Requirements:

-Runs the RAG using the Groq API.
-The Groq API key needs to be created by visiting groq.com and creating an account for the Groq API key.
-However, an already created  API key is already placed in the Amit folder of the shared drive in the .env file.
-The file also requires the chroma_capstone_db_new vector database to fetch relevant results from the queries from the database.
+A Groq API key, which can be created by registering at groq.com .

+However, a pre-generated API key is already stored in the Amit folder of the shared drive inside the .env file.

+The notebook also requires access to the chroma_capstone_db_new vector database.

+✅ To run:

-Using the .env file and vector database, run the Rag_with_groq notebook in the same folder.
+Place the .env file and chroma_capstone_db_new vector database in the same folder as the notebook.

-Rag_huggingface.ipynb:

-Similar to Rag_with_groq.ipynb, this does not require a grok api key.
-Just simply run this file
+Execute the notebook cells sequentially.